Quantico-Bullet/PyBeam-QA/README.md

 | Star-shot analysis | Complete |
 | Field analysis | Complete |
 | Planar imaging analysis | Complete |

+The program includes some of these complementary features:

+- Interactive QA plots with export capabilities.
+- Professional looking QA reports.
+- Quick creation of benchmark images and tests.

 ## Requirements
 As of current the program depends on the following: